Ocean537/Haishen-ll.github.io/index.md

 <!-- ---<img src="https://Haishen-ll.github.io/liulei.jpeg" class="floatpic" width="480" height="380">--->

 Here is **Lei Liu**.
-I obtained my PhD from The Chinese Univerity of Hong Kong, Shenzhen (CUHK-SZ) then joined Ant Group with the Ant Star Award (蚂蚁星).
-My research interests include Multi-Modal Learning, Medical AI and Large Language Model.
-If you are interested in any aspect of me, I would love to chat and collaborate.
+I obtained my PhD from The Chinese Univerity of Hong Kong, Shenzhen (CUHK-SZ) then joined Ant Group with the AntStar Award (蚂蚁星).
+My research interests include Medical AI and Large Language Model and Multi-Modal Learning.
+There are several HCs for social recruitment, welcome to join us!
 <br>